 We appreciate your visit to our website.
-Here you may find public resources such as documents (including meeting minutes, ordinances, property tax forms, Master Plan, & Zoning Ordinance).
-Information included covers a range of topics, such as our directory of elected & appointed officials, public notices (see below), the Deerton Cemetery, recreation, and waste disposal.
-We also provide links about the area for our citizens.
-Please feel free to contact the township if you have questions or suggestions about this site.
+Here you may find public resources such as documents (including minutes, forms, property tax files, the Master Plan, & the Zoning Ordinance).
+Information provided covers a range of topics, such as our directory of elected & appointed officials, public notices (see below), recreation, garbage collection, and the Deerton Cemetery.
+We also have links about the area for our citizens.
+Please feel free to contact the township with questions or suggestions about this site.

 Election Commission: A special meeting will be held on April 3 at 6:30 pm.
 The purpose of the meeting is to appoint election inspectors, a receiving board, and a chairperson for the May 2 election, as well as discussing election duties such as machine testing.
 The public is welcome to attend.
 This notice is posted in compliance with the Open Meetings Act (Mar 30 @ 13:53).

 ZBA Vacancy: There is one vacant seat on the Zoning Board of Appeals.
 This board does not have a regular schedule.
 A meeting is only held if a decision made by the Zoning Administrator is appealed.
 To apply, please write a letter of interest to the Onota Township Board, and send it via mail (PO Box 100, Deerton, MI 49822) or email (firstname.lastname@example.org).